-Commonspoly is a free licensed board game to playfully reflext about the possibilities and limits of the commons as a critical discourse towards relevant changes in our societies.
+Commonspoly is a free licensed board game that playfully reflects on the possibilities and limits of the commons as a critical discourse towards relevant changes in our societies.

-Commonspoly also is an attempt to repair a misunderstanding that has lasted for more than a century; back in 1904, Elizabeth Magie patented The Landlord’s Game, a board game to prevent about the dangerous effects of monopolism.
-Years after that, she sold the patent to Parker Brothers, company which turned the game into the Monopoly we know nowadays: a board game that celebrates the huge economic accumulation and the bankruptcy of anyone… but yourself.
+Commonspoly is also an attempt to repair a misunderstanding that has lasted for more than a century.
+Back in 1904, Elizabeth Magie patented The Landlord’s Game, a board game intended to warn people about the dangerous effects of monopolism.
+Years later, she sold the patent to Parker Brothers, the company that distorted her game, turning it into the Monopoly we all know today that celebrates huge economic accumulation and the bankruptcy of anyone… except you.

-Commonspoly turns upside down the basic features of the traditional game to imagine a possible world based on cooperation instead of competition.
-But, how is it possible to play a board game in which the players have to find ways to work together?
-Well, the poles are melting, the cycles of the financial crises are shortening, the global unemployment rates are skyrocketing and we all have that hard to explain crepuscular feeling… In this game, we are running against time!
-And every player’s help will be more than welcomed.
+Commonspoly turns the basic features of the traditional game upside down in an effort to imagine a potential world based on cooperation instead of competition.
+But is it possible to play a board game where the players have to find ways to work together, not beat each other?
+Well, the cycles between financial crises are shortening, global unemployment rates are skyrocketing, ice caps are melting, and we all have that hard-to-explain, creepy feeling… In this game, it’s a race against time and every player’s help is more than welcome!

-Anyway, it is not all bad news: we have some powerful community-based tools to struggle against apocalypse.
-Let’s get down to business, we have urban and rural, environmental and knowledge common goods to preserve!
+And it’s not all bad news – we have some powerful, community-based tools to use in this struggle against the apocalypse.
+Let’s get down to business: we have urban, environmental, health and knowledge based common goods to preserve!